brenowschneider/ts-challenge/README.md

 ## Endpoints

-1. Only one endpoint is provided in the API, which is `http://localhost/4001/api/comparison/:consume``.
+1. Only one endpoint is provided in the API, which has the pattern "http://localhost/4001/api/comparison/:consume", where consume is represented by a number greater than zero.
 Here are some examples:

 ```javascript
 http://localhost/4001/api/comparison/1000